Ira-Sharma/Learning-High-Performance-Computing-with-Python/README.md

 6. Real-World Examples: Practical examples to reinforce your understanding of HPC concepts.

 <h2 id="Code">Code</h2>
-The jupyter notebooks provided contain the codes that were performed on Google colaboratory and MacOS system.
+The Jupyter Notebooks provided contain the code examples and exercises performed on Google Colaboratory and MacOS systems.

 <h3 id="HPC on Google Colab">HPC on Google Colab</h3>
-HPC_on_Google Colab.ipynb jupyter notebook includes all the topics/tasks performed on the Google Colaboratory:
+'HPC_on_Google_Colab.ipynb': This notebook covers a wide range of HPC topics and tasks performed on Google Colaboratory, including:

 1. Bottlenecks
 2. Intro to IPython and Jupyter Notebooks